By David Lo (SIGSOFT Awards Chair) and Thomas Zimmermann (SIGSOFT Chair)

 The Selection Process

-In total, the selection committees considered 39 nominations (8 for outstanding research, 4 for distinguished service, 4 for influential educator, 7 for impact paper, 8 for early career, and 8 for outstanding dissertation).
+In total, the selection committees considered 34 nominations (5 for outstanding research, 2 for distinguished service, 3 for influential educator, 6 for impact paper, 6 for early career, and 12 for outstanding dissertation).
 The decisions were made through a combination of online discussions and virtual meetings.
-A huge thanks to the SIGSOFT Award Committee Chairs (Andrea Zisman, Dongmei Zhang, and Natalia Juristo) and Deputy Chairs (Walid Maalej and Anders Moller), as well as the members of the respective committees, and all nominators.
+A huge thanks to the SIGSOFT Award Committee Chairs Marsha Chechik, Cristian Cadar, and Christian Bird, as well as the members of the respective committees, and all nominators.

-Compared to the previous year, we have implemented the following changes to the SIGSOFT Awards and the selection process:
+Compared to previous years, we’ve implemented the following changes to the SIGSOFT Awards and the selection process:

 If you have any suggestions on the award process, please reach out to any of the members of the SIGSOFT executive committee.
 We are planning to further improve the award selection process and introduce new awards.